ExploringElixir/TodolistWithSugar/README.md

 # Todolist

-Todolist web app written with the Elixir Sugar web framework for "Exploring Elixir" tutorial videos.
+A Todolist web app written with the Elixir Sugar web framework for "Exploring Elixir" tutorial videos.

 ### Assumptions